 Migraine is a neurological disorder that can cause several symptoms.
-It's generally characterized by intense, debilitating headaches.
-The symptoms can also include nausea, vomiting, numbness or tingling, increased sensitivity to light and sensitivity.
-Migraines can run between the families and can happen to people of all age groups.
+Intense, debilitating headaches generally characterize it.
+The symptoms can also include nausea, vomiting, numbness or tingling, increased sensitivity to light, and sensitivity.
+It can run between families and happen to people of all age groups.

-Read the complete blog and get to know about the symptoms, types, diagnosis, and treatment of migraine.
+Read the full blog and learn about the symptoms, types, diagnosis, and treatment of migraine.

 Prodrome (Early Warning)

-Prodrome phase symptoms are experienced by nearly 30% of migraine sufferers.
-It is a warning sign for an impending migraine attack and can start anytime, ranging from a few hours to a few days before the attack.
+30% of migraine sufferers face Prodrome phase symptoms.
+It is a warning sign of an impending attack and can start anytime, ranging from a few hours to a few days before the attack.

 - Mood changes